ABS Electrical Services Ltd

 NICEIC Approved Contractor Scheme for electrical contractors undertaking design, installation, commissioning and maintenance of electrical installations to BS7671.

-What is the Domestic Periodic Inspection Reporting (DPIR) scheme?
+What is the Domestic Electrical Installation Condition Reporting Scheme (DEICR)?

 Landlords in particular should ensure that regular periodic inspections are undertaken to ensure the safety of tenants is not compromised.

-Periodic inspection is the inspection of the condition of an existing electrical installation, to identify in order of priority any deficiencies against the national safety standard for electrical installations.
-A periodic inspection will:
+A Domestic Electrical Installation Condition Report is the inspection of the condition of an existing electrical installation, to identify in order of priority any deficiencies against the national safety standard for electrical installations.

 Tests are also carried out on wiring and associated fixed electrical equipment to check that it is safe and a schedule of circuits is developed during the inspection.